 The Lunar Flashlight mission spacecraft maneuvers to its lunar polar orbit and uses its near infrared lasers to shine light into the shaded polar regions, while the on-board spectrometer measures surface reflection and composition.
 The Lunar Flashlight 6U spacecraft has heritage elements from predecessor systems including JPL’s INSPIRE (INterplanetary NanoSpacecraft in a Relevant Environment), MARCO (MARs CubeSat One) and JPL’s experience with spectrometers, including the Moon Mineralogy Mapper (M3).
 The mission will demonstrate a path where 6U CubeSats could, at a much lower cost than previously thought possible, explore, locate and estimate size and composition of ice deposits on the Moon.
 It is a game-changing capability for expanded human exploration, planetary science, heliophysics, and other relevant instrument applications.

 Polar volatile data collected by Lunar Flashlight could ensure that future exploration targets, for more expensive lander- and rover-borne measurements, would include volatiles in sufficient quantity and near enough to the surface to potentially be operationally useful.

-Dr. Barbara Cohen from NASA Marshall Space Flight Center is the Science Lead for Lunar Flashlight.
+Dr. Barbara Cohen from NASA Goddard Space Flight Center is the Science Lead for Lunar Flashlight.
 Dr. Cohen is a member of several SSERVI teams.